-This research explores older persons' experiences with sport-based video games in Canadian retirement centres.
-In recent years, virtual reality-style games for consoles promoting social engagements and physical activity.
-What we know from existing research on sport and aging is that, despite a belief in past eras that later life should be a sedentary time, older persons are increasingly pursuing sport and leisure opportunities into retirement (see Higgs et al, 2009; Vertinsky, 2000).
-We also know that information and communication technologies are increasingly marketed towards older persons, though the successful use of new media depends on numerous factors (e.g., one's history of media use - see Millington forthcoming; Selwyn, 2004).
-What we do not yet know is whether events like 'Wii Olympics' in retirement centres are successful in facilitating sport participation, and whether seniors actually find merits in such initiatives.
-This research will address these issues through a multi-phase ethnographic study carried out across four retirement homes in the Toronto area.
-The initial phase of the research will involve recruitment of study participants, as well as an analysis of retirement centre policies on video gaming.
-Following that, the second phase will consist of both interview with 10-12 older persons from each retirement centre on their gaming experiences and lengthy participant observation period designed to deliver further insight on how video games are actually used.
-The third and final phase of the research will consist of interviews with retirement centre employees on their perception of 'virtual' sporting activities.
-Ultimately, the findings of this project will inform public policy on sport participation through an empirical report on the benefits and limitations of video game-based activity programs.
+This research explores the use of sport-based video games, or 'exergames', in activity programs for seniors - a trend that has become popular in retirement centres in Canada elsewhere in recent years.
+Despite a belief in past eras that later life should be a sedentary time (Gilleard, 2005), what we know from existing research on sport and aging is that older persons are increasingly pursuing sport and leisure opportunities into retirement (see Higgs et al, 2009; Pike 2012; Vertinsky, 2000).
+We also know that information and communication technologies are increasingly marketed towards older persons, though the successful use of new media depends on numerous factors (e.g., one's history of media use - see Millington, in press; Selwyn, 2004).
+What we do not yet know is whether events like 'Wii Olymics' in retirement centres are successful in facilitating sport participation, and whether seniors actually find merits in such initiatives.
+This research addresses these issues through a multi-phase ethnographic study.
+It specifically involves participant observation at retirement centre staff members, and analyses of documents pertaining to exergame participation.
+Initial findings show that games like Wii Bowling are perceived as a useful complement to more traditional forms of activity (e.g., real bowling) in task of promoting social, cognitive, and physical well-being among seniors.
+However, such technologies also present novel challenges - most notably, the challenge for seniors and retirement centre staff members of developing the technological literacy needed to successfully operate exergame hardware and software.
+This study is ultimately designed to inform public policy on sport participation through a complete report on the benefits and drawbacks of video game-based activity programs upon its completion.